thrackle-io/rules-engine/docs/OVERVIEW.md

 #### Token Evaluation:
 The token determines if the handler has fees active.
 The token retrieves all applicable fees for the account transferring tokens (msg.sender).
 The token loops through each applicable fee and sends that amount from the transfer total to the `feeCollectorAccount` for that fee.
-The total amount of fees assesed is tracked within the transfer as `fees`, upon complettion of the loop the amount of tokens minus the `fees` is transferred to the recipient of the transaction.
+The total amount of fees assesed is tracked within the transfer as `fees`, upon completion of the loop the amount of tokens minus the `fees` is transferred to the recipient of the transaction.

 ###### *see [ProtocolERC20](../src/client/token/ERC20/ProtocolERC20.sol) -> transfer*